 Along with a healthy diet and lifestyle in place, supplements can help with your healing journey.
 Below are the supplements that helped my skin as well as gut/hormone health.
 Supplements will be different based on skin types and underlying issues.

 - Take probiotics: if you have acne, dry, blotchy, or itchy skin, consider taking probiotics.
 What’s going on inside your microbiome is reflected on your skin.
 Adding probiotics into your microbiome can increase beneficial bacteria and make a big difference on your skin.
 Make sure to get a spore-based probiotic as the drug store ones do not make it alive to your digestive tract.
-My favorite brand is Just Thrive.
+My favorite brands are Just Thrive and Seed Probiotic.

 - Omega 3’s Fish Oil: decrease inflammation, which is associated with acne.

 - Zinc: reduces inflammation and calms androgens, the hormones that trigger acne

 - Turmeric (curcumin): has anti-inflammatory affects and can decrease acne causing bacteria

 - FemGuard+Balance: designed to support healthy female hormone levels during menstruation and menopause.
 This helped eliminate my hormonal acne.

 - Vitamin D: If you aren’t getting enough sun then I recommend getting your vitamin D levels tested to determine how much your body needs.